arindas/laminarmq/README.md

 </p>

 ## Planned Architecture
 This section presents a brief overview on the different aspects of our message queue.
-This only an outline of the architecture we have planned for `laminarmq` and it is subject to change as this project evolves.
+This is only an outline of the architecture that we have planned for `laminarmq` and it is subject to change as this project evolves.

 ### Storage Hierarchy
 Data is persisted in `laminarmq` with the following hierarchy: